bradhowes/morkandmidi/README.md

 `Monitor.initialized` routine once initialization is complete.
 When there are no conflicts, this value will be the same as the one given in the `MIDI` constructor.
 If there was a conflict, you should be given a value provided by the system.

+# CoreMIDI Protocol Version

+The package supports the following CoreMIDI MIDIProtocolID values along with a legacy mode:

+* MIDIProto.legacy -- use the older MIDIPacket format (MIDI v1 message format)
+* MIDIProto.v1_0 -- use the newer MIDIEventPacket format with MIDI v1 messages (CoreMIDI MIDIProtocolID._1_0)
+* MIDIProto.v2_0 -- use the newer MIDIEventPacket format with MIDI v2 messages (CoreMIDI MIDIProtocolID._2_0)

+The _legacy_ mode is probably the safest for now as it has had the most testing in my SoundFonts app.

 # Processing MIDI Messages